Bhuribhat/Visualizer/README.md

 # N-Puzzle

-This program visualizes the `8-Puzzle` solved by A* **Instruction:**
+This program visualizes the `8-Puzzle` solved by A* Search
+**Instruction:**

 1. Create an animation that illustrates each steps in solution